pegeler/eddington2/R/README.md

 Rcpp version in this folder uses the slower algorithm, whereas the R package uses the optimized Rcpp code and is much faster.

+A third approach would be to use the `Eddington`
+[R6 class](https://cran.r-project.org/package=R6).
+This has the advantage of maintaining state, so that updates can be applied as new data comes in.
+However, it is still much slower than the optimized Rcpp code included in the package, such that the Rcpp code could recompute the data several times in the span of time it would take for the R6 object to compute the data once.

 ### _package/_

 [![Travis-CI Build Status](https://travis-ci.org/pegeler/eddington2.svg?branch=master)](https://travis-ci.org/pegeler/eddington2)